 Should I Serve This Chicken Bowl Hot or Cold?

 Either way works!
-Personally, we prefer to serve it hot over a steaming bed of rice or cauliflower rice, because it’s perfect for soaking up the sauce.
+We prefer to make an Asian chicken rice bowl recipe by serving our meals hot over a steaming bed of rice or cauliflower rice.
 However, it’s just as tasty when served cold!

 Serving Suggestions